Putting The Needs Of The Child First

-There are many resources available for both the parents and the children.
-Adjustment is difficult and while help is available it might be difficult to find.
-Creating a parenting plan before separating and setting up separate residence is one way to make that intitial transition more successful for everyone.
+Many resources are available for both the parents and the children.
+Adjustment is difficult, and while help is available, it might be difficult to find.
+Creating a parenting plan before separating and setting up separate residence is one way to make that initial transition more successful for everyone.

 The custody and visitation issues can get more complicated where the parents decide to live far apart or even in separate states.
-There can be difficult and complicated jurisdictional issues involving the Uniform Child Custody Jurisdiction and Enforcement Act also known as UCCJEA a nation wide series of statutes adopted by most states.
+There can be difficult and complicated jurisdictional issues involving the Uniform Child Custody Jurisdiction and Enforcement Act, also known as UCCJEA, a nationwide series of statutes adopted by most states.
 I have experience in relocation and can give you the guidance you need should this be an issue for you.